 Where does your curriculum come from?

-For grades 6-11, our main curriculum provider is Illustrative Mathematics.
-For all other grades, we curate resources from around the country to form our curriculum including, Desmos, Illustrative Mathematics, Mathalicious, EngageNY, Mathematics Vision Project, and New Visions.
+Our 12th grade offering, Modeling and Statistical Reasoning, consists of a curation of resources from Desmos, Illustrative Mathematics, Mathalicious, EngageNY, Mathematics Vision Project, and New Visions throughout the units.
 Each piece of curriculum is attributed to its original author.
 In some places, we have created our own materials.

 Does the math curriculum have answer keys?

-What courses are offered in the Base curriculum?
+What is the sequence of courses in the Base Curriculum?

 The two pathways for our courses are shown above.
 All of our courses are designed with a “low floor and a high ceiling,” meaning that they are appropriate for a wide variety of learners.

 While we do not offer a standalone course that is explicitly called “Pre-Calculus,” we do offer “Math III/Pre-Calculus” and “Algebra 2/Pre-Calculus.”
-These courses compress Math III and Algebra 2 into less time, leaving room for additional units and focus areas that are aimed at preparing students to take AP Calculus AB in 12th grade.
+These courses compress Math III and Algebra 2 into less time, leaving room for an additional unit and focus areas that are aimed at preparing students to take AP Calculus AB in 12th grade.

 For twelfth grade, the Base curriculum includes one offering, Modeling & Statistical Reasoning.
 Summit Learning does not currently offer AP Calculus or AP Statistics, though we are considering including them in the future.